kubernetes/enhancements/README.md

 - performance improvements, which are only visible to users as faster API operations, or faster control loops
 - adding error messages or events

 If you are not sure, ask someone in the SIG where you initially circulated the idea.
-If they aren't sure jump into [#enhancements](https://kubernetes.slack.com/messages/enhancements/) on Slack or ping someone listed in [OWNERS](https://github.com/kubernetes/enhancements/blob/master/OWNERS).
+If they aren't sure, jump into [#enhancements](https://kubernetes.slack.com/messages/enhancements/) on Slack or ping someone listed in [OWNERS](https://github.com/kubernetes/enhancements/blob/master/OWNERS).

 ## When to Create a New Enhancement Issue